mandrasch/ddev-wp-groundstation/README.md

 ## Description

 This project contains [custom DDEV commands](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/) for pulling a live website to your local machine with just a single command.
-This is possible with the help of the CLI and site migration feature of [Updraftplus premium](https://updraftplus.com/shop/updraftplus-premium/)($).
+This is possible with the help of the WPCLI and site migration feature of [Updraftplus premium](https://updraftplus.com/shop/updraftplus-premium/)($).

 ```shell
 # setup